 The King George VI is best known for its affiliation with the great Kauto Star.
 He won the race on 5 separate occasions from 2006 through to 2011.
 Since it was first run in 1937 the race has had some of the best National Hunt horses of all-time win, including Long Run, Desert Orchid, Wayward Lad, See More Business, One Man, Cue Card and Silviniaco Conti.

 Cheltenham Gold Cup

-The Cheltenham Gold Cup is the premier event in British National Hunt Racing.
+The Cheltenham Gold Cup is the premier event in British National Hunt Racing, taking place at the famous Cheltenham Racecourse.
 It takes place as part of the Cheltenham Festival and this Grade 1 race comes with a massive purse of £625,000, with the winner getting £351,688.

 It was first run in 1924 and at 3m 2 furlong provides a stiff test for one of the strongest fields in National Hunt racing anywhere in the world.
 It’s a huge step up in distance from the Peterborough Stakes, which makes Best Mates path to glory in the race even more impressive.